goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 This is a critical process in the platform.

 - **The primary actor for this process will be Community Leader, NPC and Administrator.**
-- All the critical milestones of the NPC which were aligned during the initial meetings will be updated by the NPC based on the regular assessments.
+- All the critical milestones of the NPC which were aligned during the initial meetings with Community Leader will be updated by the NPC based on the regular assessments done.
-- NPC Roadmap Tracker captures all the regular meeting and provides all the data to the NPC Metrics management
+- NPC Roadmap Tracker captures all the regular meeting and provides all the data to the NPC Metrics management.
-- NPC Metrics Management plays a critical and it has Decision Engine will validates assigns the NPC Stack ranking.
+- NPC Metrics Management plays a critical role and the Decision Engine will validates and assigns the NPC Stack ranking.
-- Based on the progress made by the NPC the next available NPC services should get assigned.

 #### Output:

-- Completion of Program Offering services per candidate
+- Completion of Program Offering services per candidate.
 - Helps in NPC Capacity Planning
-- Administrator will be able to assess the bandwidth of the NPC
+- Administrator will be able to assess the bandwidth of the NPC.

 #### Subdomain and Bounded Context:

 Below are the Core, Generic and Supporting Subdomains which get involved for the NPC registration process.

 - **Core Subdomain:** NA
-- **Supporting Subdomain:** NPC Roadmap Tracker, NPC Metrics Management
+- **Supporting Subdomain:** NPC Roadmap Tracker, NPC Metrics Management, Decision Engine
 - **Generic Subdomains:** Platform Services, Status Manager, Notification Services

 #### Non-Profit Community Roadmap Tracker Sequence Flow: